 Evidence of compliance, like a certificate of accreditation, is used for selection monitoring of performance, evaluation, and re-evaluation of the service provider.

-QSE Academy’s toolkits can help your laboratory ensure that an external service provider conforms to your laboratory’s established requirements, including a full review of the approved register of external service providers by the quality manager on a yearly basis.
+QSE Academy’s toolkits can help your laboratory ensure that an external service provider conforms to your laboratory’s established requirements, including a full review of the approved register of external service providers by the quality manager every year.

 - Documents & Records